 Face it, sometimes, your “higher-ups” don’t always back your ideas.
-They may have several reason for this: maybe they don’t want you to steal their thunder, or they think that maybe your efforts may fail and make the department look bad.
+They may have several reasons for this: maybe they don’t want you to steal their thunder or think your efforts may fail and make the department look bad.
 But, either way, Pereira says you need to gently persuade them to your cause, -because we all know that continuous improvement is a positive, right?

 Make ’em Look Good

-First thing Pereira mentions, is that you need to do is make your manager look good.
-He suggests that you “5S the so called dark corner of the plant,” or likewise give your manager something they will be proud to report to their superiors enough times, and they may be more apt to get on board.
+The first thing Pereira mentions is that you need to do is make your manager look good.
+He suggests that you “5S the so-called dark corner of the plant,” or likewise give your manager something they will be proud to report to their superiors enough times, and they may be more apt to get on board.

 Take Initiative: Seek Knowledge